-North-Bengal is endowed with some of the richest natural forests in India.
-The forests of the region include Tropical Moist Deciduous, Himalayan Moist Temperate, Himalayan Dry Temperate, Tropical Semi-Evergreen, Tropical Dry Deciduous, Subtropical Broadleaved Hill, Subtropical Pine forests.
+North Bengal is endowed with some of the richest natural forests in India.
+The forests of the region include Tropical Moist Deciduous, Himalayan Moist Temperate, Himalayan Dry Temperate, Tropical Semi-Evergreen, Tropical Dry Deciduous, Subtropical Broadleaved Hill, and Subtropical Pine forests.

 With such wide and varied forest cover, the region is also home to a large variety of fauna.
 The animals in the forest include Rhino, Tiger, Leopard, different varieties of Deer, Gaur, Monkey, Bear, the Himalayan red panda, and countless other species and subspecies of birds, reptiles, and animals.

 West Bengal has a forest cover of 1.19 million hectares, much of which is in the Darjeeling and Dooars regions of North Bengal.
 Long back, the area was a continuous stretch of forest from Assam to Nepal with the entire area of Dooars mostly under forest cover.
 Over the years the continuous forest cover has become fragmented but still, the region offers some of the best forests anywhere in India.